 When the appliance is securely mounted on the rack, you are ready to connect the cables.
 Ethernet cables and the optional console cable are connected first.
 Connect the power cable last.

 Danger: Before installing or repairing the appliance, remove all jewelry and other metal objects that might come in contact with power sources or wires.
-When you touch both a live power source or wire and ground, any metal objects can heat up rapidly and cause burns, set clothing on fire, or fuse the metal object to an exposed terminal.
+Touching both a live power source or wire and ground, can cause any metal objects to heat up rapidly.
+It can also cause burns, set clothing on fire, or fuse the metal object to an exposed terminal.

 Connect the ethernet cables

 Ethernet cables connect your appliance to the network.
 The type of cable you need depends on the type of port used to connect to the network.
 Use a category 5e or category 6 Ethernet cable with a standard RJ-45 connector on a 10/100/1000BASE-T port or 1G SFP copper transceiver.
 Use a fiber optic cable with an LC duplex connector with a 1G SFP fiber transceiver, 10G SFP+, or 40G QSFP+ transceiver.
 The type of connector at the other end of the fiber optic cable depends on the port of the device that you are connecting.